Most of us can agree: eating less meat is better for our health and better for the planet.

-But, the fact is that there are very few pure “Vegan studies” to guide us.
-Dr. Gregor might believe that never touching meat is the key to a longer life, but there is a lot of research out there that tends to contradict his thesis.
+The problem with strict Vegan diets is there are very few pure “Vegan studies” to guide us.
 Most of the studies the plant based community relies on to advocate for a 100% Vegan diet are population studies that use food frequency questionnaires to ask omnivores just how much animal protein they eat.
 Benefits are seen in those who consume less animal protein, but not zero animal protein.
 China Study author, T. Colin Campbell’s own work, such as this study showed that a diet of 5% animal protein turned off cancer, but 20% turned it back on in rats exposed to aflatoxin.

 Understanding epidemiological studies